open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 # @open-pioneer/editing

-This package provides an editing component.
+This package provides an editing service that allows to start and handle geometry editing workflows.

+Note: The editing only works with OGC API Feature Services.
+The editing was only tested using the implementation of the OGC API Features in the XtraServer by interactive instruments.
+The collection in that the geometry will be saved, needs to support the map's coordinate system.

 ## Usage

-To add the component to your app, inject and import the editing service.
-Create an new editing workflow with the map model and an URL.
+To use the editing in an app, inject the editing service.
+Use the `start` method to create a new editing workflow.

 Example: